Henry C. CohenDirector

 Henry was instrumental in starting Cohen & Grigsby’s office in Bonita Springs, Florida in 2001.
-He is listed in the The Best Lawyers in America for tax law and trusts and estates and has been listed in Pennsylvania Super Lawyers.
+He is listed in the The Best Lawyers in America for tax law, litigation and controversy – tax, and trusts and estates and has been listed in Pennsylvania Super Lawyers.

 He served as an adjunct professor of law, business planning and federal income taxation at Duquesne University from 1975-1988.

 Henry has authored many articles which have appeared in the Cohen & Grigsby Review, including “Where is Home?”, “The Many Faces of Florida Homestead” and “The Dangerous World of Employer-Owned Life Insurance.”

 He is a frequent speaker at professional meetings on various domestic and international tax topics.
 He discussed the “Current Developments in Florida Homestead” for the Collier County Bar Association and “Business Entity Selection” for the Entrepreneur’s Law School, Florida Gulf Coast University.